 What are Cookies?

-“Cookies” are small text files placed on your hard drive that assist us in providing a more customized website experience.
-Your browser or device holds these cookies and makes them available every time you visit a site again so that it can recognize you and remember important information about you.
+“Cookies” are small text files placed on your hard drive that assist us in providing a more customised website experience.
+Your browser or device holds these cookies and makes them available every time you visit a site again so that it can recognise you and remember important information about you.

 Session Cookies are temporary cookies that remain in your browser or device until you leave the site.
 They are then deleted from your device once you leave the website.

 Persistent Cookies remain in your browser or device for much longer—they remain there until you delete them or they reach their expiration date, depending on the cookie.
-These may, for example, be used to remember your preferences when you use the website, recognize you on your return, and enhance your experience on the website.
-Use of a persistent cookie may be linked to personal information while interacting with the website, such as when you choose to recognize you as a previous user of the website so you do not have to enter your personal information ever time and to offer personalized content.
-Then, a persistent cookie will be stored on your computer, which is linked to your account information.
+These may, for example, be used to remember your preferences when you use the website, recognise you on your return, and enhance your experience on the website.
+Use of a persistent cookie may be linked to personal information while interacting with the website, such as when you choose to be recognised as a previous user of the website so you do not have to enter your personal information every time.
+In such circumstances, a persistent cookie will be stored on your computer, which is linked to your account information.
 If you reject the persistent cookie, you may still use the website but you will be limited in some areas of it.

 For more information on cookies please visit: http://www.allaboutcookies.org/

 We may use these technologies to gather information and statistics regarding use of our website.
 For example, we may collect aggregated information about page visits and navigation to determine what articles and topics are of greatest interest and if users are able to find content easily.
 We use site analytics providers that may set cookies in your browser.
 We also use tracking information to generate various reports regarding use of our website.
 These reports contain aggregated information about use of our website.
 We use these technologies to make navigation of our website easier for users and to better deliver tailored content.